NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES)

 WHAT IS NPDES?
 NPDES is a federal mandate that prohibits pollutants from entering the storm drain system.

-The Public Works Department and the Community Development Department have both assigned staff to make sure the City is in compliance with the NPDES permit.
-Public Works handles the inter-agency liaisons, capital improvement projects relative to permit compliance and the input for the new NPDES Permit.
-Community Development handles the site inspections, development plan checks, public education programs and administration.
-Currently the Public Works Department has two projects proposed for permit compliance; one is to construct a clarifier to send waste water from our street sweepers to the sewer and the second is to hire a contractor to video inspect all our storm drains that are 36 inches in diameter or greater.
+The Public Works Department, the Community Development Department, and the Fire Department have assigned staff to make sure the City is in compliance with the NPDES permit.
+Public Works handles the inter-agency liaisons, capital improvement projects relative to permit compliance,TMDL monitoring and the input for the new NPDES Permit.
+Community Development handles the site inspections, implementation of Best Management Practices (BMP’s), development plan checks, public education programs and administration.
+The Fire Department serves as first responders for incidents related to run-off, illicit discharges, and hazardous spills.
+The Fire Prevention Division oversees the Commerical & Facilities Management Program to include inspections and enforcement.

-In summary, the City is required to perform:
+In summary, the City of Torrance is doing many things to keep our waterways clean:

 - Inspection of Storm Drain Channels/Pipes 36 inches and larger.